 (Go to ER!!!)

-Knowing How to Improve Your Blood Pressure Can Save Your Life: Health Risks of High Blood Pressure
+Knowing How to Lower Your High Blood Pressure Can Save Your Life

 High blood pressure can contribute to many dangerous health conditions.
 That’s because blood pressure affects blood circulation, which impacts many organs of the body.
 This damage, however, does not happen suddenly.
 It takes place over time.
 If left uncontrolled, high blood pressure can lead to the following conditions:

-Heart Failure: With high blood pressure, the heart has to work harder to pump blood throughout the body.
+Heart Failure: With high blood pressure, the heart has to work harder at pumping blood throughout the body.
 After a while, this can cause an enlarged heart that cannot supply an adequate supply of blood to the body.

 Heart Attack: Continual pressure on the arteries from high blood pressure eventually damages these arteries.
 This can eventually lead to arterial blockages, preventing blood flow to the heart.
 The result is a heart attack.